Things to do

 Going into central Sweden, you’ll find the 200 kilometre-long southern stretch of the river Dalälven.
 This area around it is a patchwork of meadows, wetlands and marches.
 And great fishing waters.
 Cast for big pike and perch and zander.
 Out of interest, the biggest sweet water zander caught in Sweden in 2010 was caught in this river.

 Salmon?
 Go to the legendary River Mörrumsån in the Blekinge province in southern Sweden.
-There are around a dozen rivers on this east coast that stretches up to central Sweden with salmon and sea trout in them.
+There are around a dozen rivers on this east coast that stretch up to central Sweden with salmon and sea trout in them.

 The long U-shaped coastline of Sweden consists of east, south and west.
 The east borders Finland and the Gulf of Bothnia and the west coast borders Norway and the North Sea.